-A widening insurance protection gaps threatens resilience and puts communities at further economic risk.
+Widening insurance protection gaps between insured and uninsured losses threaten resilience and put communities at further economic risk.
 One strategy for making insurance more affordable is to reduce the risks that homeowners, renters, and communities face.

-- o Increase funding and programs for retrofitting homes and community wide risk reduction. - O Establish a pilot program for a basic level of disaster insurance to ensure a basic coverage
+- Increase funding and programs for retrofitting homes and community-wide risk reduction. - Establish a pilot program for a basic level of disaster insurance to ensure basic coverage.